Courses

 Course Description:

-The aim of the course is to provide a comprehensive and up to date treatment of the subjects of brands, brand equity and strategic brand management- the design and implementation of marketing programme and activities to build, measure and manage brand equity.
+The aim of the course is to provide a comprehensive and up-to-date treatment of the subjects of brands, brand equity, and strategic brand management- the design and implementation of marketing programs and activities to build, measure and manage brand equity.

 Learning Outcomes:

-- Understanding the role of brands, the concept of brand equity and advantages of creating strong brand equity
+- Understanding the role of brands, the concept of brand equity, and the advantages of creating strong brand equity

-- Understanding three main idea to build brand equity as choosing brand elements, designing marketing programs and leveraging brand associations
+- Understanding three main ideas to build brand equity as choosing brand elements, designing marketing programs, and leveraging brand associations

 - Understanding branding strategies such as brand hierarchies, portfolios, extensions